AISecOps v1.0

 1. Enforce runtime authorization

-2. Separate reasoning from execution authority
+2. Separate planning from execution authority

-3. Maintain structured telemetry
+3. Maintain structured and replayable telemetry

-4. Continuously evaluate adversarial threats
+5. Continuously evaluate adversarial threats

-5. Measure and publish maturity progression
+6. Measure and publish maturity progression

 Secure reasoning MUST become as standard as secure deployment.